nathancharlesjones/STM32F103C8T6-breakout-board/README.md

    - An external crystal oscillator will have higher accuracy than the internal clock, which improves the accuracy of the internal timers and may be necessary for applications such as high-speed UART, USB, and RTC.
 6. User LED
    - LED, current-limiting resistor, and option jumper (LED2, R8, and J8)
-   - J8 is used to optionally remove the LED from the circuit, should you wish to not have the LED connected to its GPIO (as might be the case if you were using this GPIO for another purpose and needed to make sure you weren't exceeding the maximum current in/out on this pin).
+   - J8 is used to optionally remove the LED from the circuit, should you wish to not have the LED connected to its GPIO (as might be the case if you were using this GPIO for another purpose and needed to make sure you weren't exceeding the maximum current out on this pin).
-   - To remove LED2 from the circuit, cut the trace between the terminals of J8 on BOTTOM of the PCB (where its marked on the silkscreen).
+   - To remove LED2 from the circuit, cut the trace between the terminals of J8 on the BOTTOM of the PCB (where its marked on the silkscreen).
    - To reinsert LED2, place a pin header and jumper in J8.
 The jumper now controls whether LED2 is included in the circuit or not.
 7. J-Link and Debug Edge connectors (J3/4)
    - J4 is configured to match the pinout of the 10-pin connector on the J-Link Edu Mini.